hydrodynamicstability/AndrewCarnegie/README.md

 Notes for a virtual presentation by **Dr. Christopher Tong** at the *Nevada Statistics Seminar*, 25 March 2022, at the invitation of Prof. Anna Panorska, [Dept. of Mathematics and Statistics, University of Nevada, Reno](https://www.unr.edu/math).

 I received several requests for the slides of my talk.
-Rather than sharing the slides, I'm taking the opportunity to post more extensive notes about the presentation here.
+Rather than sharing the slides, I'm taking the opportunity to post more extensive notes about the presentation here.  --Christopher Tong

 ### Disclaimers: